slavanorm/cv_website/readme.md

 sh cv_website/bash/install.sh
 ```
 ## logging
-update of git contents logs to ../cv_logs
+update of git logs to ../cv_logs
 you can disable it in bash/cv_daemon.sh